 - Everyone else flew in on a Monday because it was considerably cheaper.

-- We did Disneyland first (Tuesday) because we had decided to do Disneyland 2x (and California Adventure only 1x) since Disney is the bigger park with more shows, parades, rides, and attractions.
+- We did Disneyland first (Tuesday) because we had decided to do Disneyland 2x (and California Adventure only 1x) since Disneyland is the bigger park with more shows, parades, rides, and attractions.
 Especially for little kids.
 We decided to use our Magic Morning on this day.

 - Wednesday: Initially we had planned to do California Adventure on this day.
 But after seeing how exhausting a full day at Disney is with little kids, we decided to take a day off.
 BOOOOOY am I glad we did.
 We were miserably tired.
 There's no way we could've done 2 full days in a row.